Many people who have to pay rent or rates for their home and are on a low income can make a claim for Universal Credit or Housing Benefit.

 - people living in care or residential homes.

-If you rent a room or a property to a family member, the Housing Executive may view this arrangement as a "contrived tenancy", which has been designed to exploit the housing benefit system.
+If you rent a room or a property to a family member, the Housing Executive may view this arrangement as a "contrived tenancy", which has been designed to exploit the benefit system.

 - hire purchase payments for furniture